Do Premee

-Synopsis
+Plot

 This is a love story of Chetan (Rishi Kapoor) and Payal (Moushumi Chatterjee).
 They love each other very much and want to get married.
 They confess their love to their fathers Daulatram (I. S. Johar) and Bhagwant Singh (Om Prakash) respectively, but their fathers are not happy with their children's choice and they want them to marry their own choice life partner.
 As their fathers are not happy so couple finds way elope and get married.
 Bhagwant Singh gives an advertisement in the newspaper to get the information on his daughter and offers a good reward for the same.
 On the other hand, Chetan is looking for a job and manage to get a job as a car driver and Payal works as a maid.
 Later Chetan and Payal come to know a dark secret of their employer that endangers their life!